trickster0/OffensiveRust/README.md

 [Install Rust](https://www.rust-lang.org/tools/install)
 Simply download the binary and install.

 This repo was compiled in Windows 10 so I would stick to it.
-As mentioned OpenSSL binaries will have depencency issues that will require OpenSSL and perl to be installed.
+As mentioned OpenSSL binaries will have dependency issues that will require OpenSSL and perl to be installed.
 For the TCP SSL client/server I recommend static build due to dependencies on the hosts you will execute the binaries.
 For creating a project, execute:
 `cargo new <name>`